 This is our fund-raising program within the Diocese of Toronto.
 FaithWorks then gives grants to support social outreach programs within the Diocese of Toronto such as women and children shelters, refugee supports, homelessness, international relief and development.

 Each year all money donated to St. Peter’s Outreach Fund is given to a local charity or non-profit organization.
-Outreach gifts in the past have included The Refuge street youth centre, Oshawa Hospital Chaplaincy program, The Denise House woman’s shelter and a Mission to Seafarers Centre in Oshawa.
+Outreach gifts in the past have included The Refuge street youth centre, Oshawa Hospital Chaplaincy program, The Denise House woman’s shelter, Durham Mental Health Services and a Mission to Seafarers Centre in Oshawa.

 This is spiritual and emotional support offered by our parish priest and those trained in pastoral care.
 Pastoral care can include spiritual counselling and direction, hearing confession, hospital, nursing home and home visits and bringing Holy Communion and Anointing to the sick and dying.

 Loving God and Neighbour

 At the heart of a Christian community is its worship of God; Father, Son and Holy Spirit.
 In worship, we come to have an experience of God as the Holy One who nourishes us in the Word of scripture, in the Sacraments of the Church and in our relationships with one another and our community.
 Our worship does not end after Mass.
 It goes out from the church doors and out into our daily lives as we continue to worship God as we pray, play, work and fulfil God’s calling to us to build communities of compassion.